Hungary cenbank leaves one-week deposit rate unchanged at 10.75%

-BUDAPEST, Aug 11 (Reuters) - Hungary's central bank left its one-week deposit rate unchanged at 10.75% NBHK at weekly tender on Thursday, as expected.
+BUDAPEST, Aug 18 (Reuters) - Hungary's central bank left its one-week deposit rate unchanged at 10.75% NBHK at a weekly tender on Thursday, as expected.

 Last month the bank raised its base rate by 100 basis points to 10.75%, taking borrowing costs into double-digit territory for the first time since late 2008, and it flagged more rate hikes ahead due to rising inflation.